These are for workboats that are used exclusively for qualifying waterway maintenance work.

 Workboats require a Business Licence.
 All our price list can be found on our Fees and Terms & Conditions pages here.
 A copy can also be found on the useful downloads at the bottom of this page.

-If you are a new or existing customer and wish to set up a new hire boat, you are required to submit an Operating Proposal via our online system (please log in to our Business Licensing system at the top right of the page).
+If you are a new or existing customer and wish to set up a new business boat, you need to submit an Operating Proposal via our online system (please log in to our Business Licensing system at the top right of the page).

 Please ensure you provide as much information as possible in order for us to assess your proposal.

 If you do not have access to a computer or mobile device and would like to request a paper copy of the operating proposal please email firstname.lastname@example.org

 Upon receipt of your submitted proposal, you will receive email confirmation and reference number.
 We will then aim to give you an in principle decision within six weeks.